-(1) Successfully complete the applicable RSO Course(s) provided by the Naval Sea Systems Command Detachment, Radiological Affairs Support Office (NAVSEADET RASO) and United States Marine Corps (USMC) RSP Management course provided by CMC (SD) prior to assuming duties.

-(2) Sign NRMP amendments when applicable.

-(3) Be appointed in writing by the Commanding General (CG), Commander, or CO directly (i.e., not "By direction") and document in writing their acceptance of the responsibilities and position of CRSO.

-(4) Have independent authority to stop operations associated with their NRMP or X-ray program that they consider unsafe.

-(5) Have sufficient time and commitment from management to fulfill their duties and responsibilities as outlined in their specific NRMP and all radiation safety directives/local SOPs to ensure that RAM and/or sources of ionizing radiation are used in a safe manner.

-(6) Have direct access to the CG, Commander, or CO for all matters concerning radiation safety.

-(7) When required by an NRMP or as needed, recommend to the CG, Commander, or CO to assign an Assistant Radiation Safety Officer (ARSO) with the same training and qualifications as the RSO.
+- (1) Successfully complete the applicable RSO Course(s) provided by the NAVSEA DET RASO prior to assuming duties. - (2) Sign NRMP amendments when applicable. - (3) Be appointed in writing by the CG/CO, Commander, OIC, or designee with specific by direction authority as authorized in reference (e) and document in writing their acceptance of the responsibilities and position of CRSO. - (4) Have independent authority to stop operations associated with their NRMP or x-ray program that they consider unsafe. - (5) To fulfill their duties and responsibilities as outlined in their specific NRMP and all radiation safety directives/local SOPs to ensure that RAM and/or sources of ionizing radiation are used in a safe manner. - (6) Have direct, unimpeded access to the CG, Commander, or CO for all matters concerning radiation safety. - (7) Recommend to the CG, Commander, or CO to assign an Assistant Radiation Safety Officer (ARSO) with the same training and qualifications as the RSO.

-(8) Ensure that a radiation safety review, audit, and inspection program is implemented and that results are forwarded to the CG, Commander, or CO, via the chain of command for review.

-(9) Conduct internal audits and inspections as follows:

-(a) Quarterly - Radiological Controls Procedures and Practices (observation of operations when possible), NRMP compliance, and transportation of RAM shall be inspected.

-(b) Semi-annually - Radiation medical examination (preplacement, re-examinations, and terminations) occupational radiation exposure and personnel dosimeter records and logs, required records and reports, receipt, transfer, and disposal of RAM, and corrective actions for discrepancies identified during previous audits or inspections (if applicable) in accordance with references (a) and (f).

-(c) Annually - RSP training, ALARA Compliance, emergency plans and exercises, inventories of equipment containing radiation sources shall be audited and an overall review of the RSP shall be submitted to the CG or the CO.

-(10) Provide an annual commander's brief to the CG, Commander, or CO on the status of the RSP for which they are responsible, to include at a minimum, all inspections or assessments since the last commander's brief and any NRMP actions or correspondence.

-(11) Ensure strict compliance with all applicable regulations, instructions, and orders that are relevant to the RSP, to include any specific conditions associated with an NRMP.

-(12) The RSO and, when applicable the ARSO, shall attend an annual RSO conference provided by the NAVSEADET RASO to maintain proficiency in radiation safety practices and to remain current with guiding regulations.
-If this requirement cannot be met, the RSO and ARSO shall successfully complete the RSO course again within the 5year period after initial completion.

-(13) Perform or coordinate radiation surveys/leak tests/wipe test as required to ensure compliance with the references and NRMPs.

-(14) Conduct radiation awareness safety training.
-Training will be conducted and evaluated annually or more frequently as required.

-(15) Promptly report to the CO and the NAVSEADET RASO any violation of specific NRMPs, naval directives, federal requirements, any mishap, significant incident, personnel injury, suspected overexposure, spread of contamination, or internal deposition involving RAM sources.
+HAR DE SESS

+- (8) Ensure that a radiation safety review, audit, and inspection program is implemented, and results are forwarded to the CG, Commander, or CO via the chain of command and that program deficiencies are corrected expeditiously. - (9) Conduct internal audits and inspections as follows: - (a) Quarterly: Radiological Controls Procedures and Practices (observation of operations when possible); NRMP compliance; and transportation of RAM shall be inspected. - (b) Semi-annually: Radiation medical examination (preplacement, pre-examinations, and terminations); occupational radiation exposure and personnel dosimeter records and logs, required records and reports; receipt, transfer, and disposal of RAM; and corrective actions for discrepancies identified during previous audits or inspections (if applicable) in accordance with references (a) and (f). - (c) Annually: RSP training; ALARA Compliance; emergency plans and exercises; inventories of equipment containing radiation sources shall be audited and an overall review of the RSP shall be submitted to the CG or the CO. - (10) The RSO or ARSO shall provide an annual Commander's brief to the CG, Commander, or CO on the status of the radiation safety program for which they are responsible.
+This briefing shall include the general topics listed in reference (a), Sections 2.8.2.3 items a. through i., all inspections or assessments since the last Commander's brief, and any NRMP actions or correspondence.
+A copy of the completed brief, signed by the CO, and a copy of the Annual Program Review, shall be forwarded to CMC (SD) for review. - (11) Ensure strict compliance with all applicable regulations, instructions, and orders that are relevant to the RSP, to include any specific conditions associated with an NRMP. - (12) The IRSM/RSO and, when applicable the AIRSM/ARSO, shall attend an annual RSO conference provided by the NAVSEA DET RASO to maintain proficiency in radiation safety practices and to remain current with guiding regulations.
+If this requirement cannot be met, the IRSM/RSO and AIRSM/ARSO shall successfully complete the RSO course again within the five year period after initial completion. - (13) Perform or coordinate radiation surveys/leak tests/wipe test as required to ensure compliance with the references and NRMPs. - (14) Conduct radiation awareness safety training.
+Training will be conducted and evaluated annually or more frequently as required. - (15) Promptly report to the CO and the NAVSEA DET RASO any violation of specific NRMPs, naval directives, or Federal requirements; and any mishap, significant incident, personnel injury, suspected overexposure, spread of contamination, or internal deposition involving RAM sources.